phuvf/oscpoint/FEEDBACKS.md

 - `/oscpoint/slideshow/notes [string: notesText]`
 Current slide notes (ASCII encoding).
 Line breaks are normally sent as CR, ASCII 13 (0D in hex).
-*Note: There's a limit to the length of notes that can be returned by OSC over UDP.
-I'm not sure exactly what this is (probably limited by the maximum packet size of 64k), but I've tested up to 32,000 characters and notes strings longer than this will be truncated.
-That's a lot of notes.*

 - `/oscpoint/slideshow/notes-utf8 [blob: notesText]` ![v2.0.2+ required](https://img.shields.io/badge/v2.0.2%2B-be3412)
 Current slide notes in UTF-8 encoding.
 This is sent as raw bytes and will need decoding by your OSC client.